zdharma-continuum/zdharma-continuum.github.io/_posts/2017-06-01-New-Plugin-Zredis.markdown

 ---

 I have released a plugin that is a milestone in administration of `redis` database.
-Database keys are mapped to `Zsh` variables, the binding allows to read and write strings, hashes, sets, sorted sets, lists.
+Database keys are mapped to Zsh variables, the binding allows to read and write strings, hashes, sets, sorted sets, lists.<!-- more -->

 The project is located at [Github](https://github.com/zdharma/zredis)